 While some people can identify their triggers for a panic attack, the episodes often come on suddenly.
 One of the biggest sources of panic is the fear of having another attack, according to the Mayo Clinic.

 Connection to addiction

-Those with panic disorder often use drugs and alcohol as a way to calming themselves or numb their fear of a looming attack.
-A study published in Behavior Research and Therapy found that 10 percent to 20 percent of individuals with panic disorder struggle with substance abuse and that alcoholism occurs in 10 percent to 40 percent of those who have panic disorder.
+Those with panic disorder often use drugs and alcohol as a way of calming themselves or numbing their fear of a looming attack.
+A study published in the journal Behaviour Research and Therapy found that 10 percent to 20 percent of individuals with panic disorder struggle with substance abuse, and that 10 percent to 40 percent suffer from alcoholism.

-While some people with very limited triggers can manage to avoid certain situations and thus limit their panic attacks, the condition can seriously disable those who suffer frequent, full-fledged attacks, according to the ADAA.
+While some people with very limited triggers can avoid certain situations and thus limit their panic attacks, the condition can seriously disable those who suffer frequent, full-fledged attacks, according to the ADAA.
 [Related: To Stave Off Panic, Don't Take a Deep Breath]

-As with most mental health issues, panic disorder is treated by psychotherapy, medication or a combination, depending on the severity and the response of the individual to treatment, according to the NIMH.
+As with most mental health issues, panic disorder is treated by psychotherapy, medication or a combination of both, depending on the severity of the condition and the response of the individual to treatment, according to the NIMH.

-As for medications, anti-anxiety medications and antidepressants are commonly prescribed to ease panic disorders.
-Beta-blockers are sometimes used to address the physical symptoms such as a fast heart rate and chest pains that often accompany panic disorder.
+As for medications, anti-anxiety drugs and antidepressants are commonly prescribed to ease panic disorders.
+Medicines called beta-blockers are sometimes used to address the physical symptoms, such as a fast heart rate and chest pains, that often accompany panic disorder.
 "Medications help decrease anxious feelings and thoughts as well as the frequency and intensity of panic attacks," Birnbaum said.